Perpy-del/JONAS_COURSE_CHALLENGES_PROJECTS/README.md

 TEST DATA: 22, 295, 176, 440, 37, 105, 10, 1100, 86 and 52.

+### BONUS:

+Write a function `calcAverage` which takes an array called `arr` as an argument.
+This function calculates the average of all numbers in the given array.

 ### Solution to Coding Challenge #4

 You can find the solution to the coding challenge [here](./codingchallenge%234.js).